microsoft/accessibility-insights-windows/docs/Overview.md

 AccessibilityInsights.SetupLibrary | Provides setup-related classes that are used by both AccessibiltyInsights.exe and AccessibilityInsights.VersionSwitcher.exe

 #### Packaging
-The packaging projects exist to gather assemblies into their shipping vehicles:
+The packaging project exists to gather assemblies into their shipping vehicle:

 Project | Responsibility
 --- | ---
-MSI | Builds the MSI file used by most users.
+MSI | Builds the MSI file that installs the application.
-AxeWindows-CI | Builds the NuGet package that will be used by users who wish to scan via automation.

 #### Tests
 Unit tests are built using a combination of Moq and Microsoft Fakes.
 The folllowing assemblies exist for testing purposes: